-I don’t have that many cons except the fact that you can only buy online tickets for InterCidades and Alfa Pendular trains.
+I don’t have that many cons except that you can only buy online tickets for InterCidades and Alfa Pendular trains.
 If I could choose, I’d only travel with e-tickets.

-As for the urban trains, use them with respect for those who need it the most: the daily commuters.
+Use the urban trains with respect for those who need them the most: the daily commuters.
 Also, always remember to validate your ticket before boarding the train – in some stations, it’s impossible to get in and out without validating the ticket first, but that’s not the case with all.

 In general, Portuguese trains run on time, and they’re reasonably comfortable (even if you’re traveling 2nd class).